Amy (1997 film): Plot

-Background
+Production

 The story developed from a concept inspired by the Man of La Mancha and the screenplay was developed by Tass' husband David Parker.
 The project that took eleven years to complete due to financial problems and a difficult search for the perfect "Amy".
 At one stage, the role of Robert was offered to Michael Jackson but he turned it down.